I am a British national who has built a five star reputation on Elance by always striving to exceed expectations.

 Here is my background:

-In my time I have enjoyed a number of disparate careers.
+I have enjoyed a number of disparate careers.

 I enjoyed a two-year contract as a mentor to software development teams at UBS, a major Swiss bank.
 I was then recruited by Credit Suisse First Boston and was contracted there for three years in all, with responsibility for configuration and maintenance of their web and application severs, and control of the deployment of software to them.